paypal/Illuminator/docs/Automator.md

 Store `callbackFn`, running it upon each failure of a test scenario.  `callbackFn` will be called with a single argument (an associative array described below), and its return value will be ignored.

 * `scenarioName` - the name of the scenario that has completed
+* `scenarioTags` - an array of tags of the scenario about to run
 * `timeStarted` - epochal time that the scenario began
 * `duration` - the number of seconds requried to run the scenario until its failure